- How will I benefit from being listed in Google Shopping?

 The feed uploaded by our system automatically removes and updates listings uploaded via any other feeds.
 However, if your listings were previously being uploaded via the API (rather than manually or by FTP), then the feed from our system will not remove those old listings.
 As long as the API updates have been turned off, those listings will expire automatically after 30 days.
 If those listings need to be removed sooner, please contact us and we can help you with that.

-- How to give us access to your Google Merchant Center account
+- How to grant a user access to your Google Merchant Center account

 - Sign in to your Google Merchant Center account

-- Click the 3-dot icon dropdown in the upper right hand corner
+- Click the tool icon in the upper right hand corner

 To revoke access, refer to the full instructions provided by Google here: User access for Merchant Center.